nuodb/nuodb-client/README.rst

   $ ls -1 package/*.tar.gz
   package/nuodb-client-2025.3.lin-x64.tar.gz

-You may optionally build multiple bundles, one for each separate component.
+Optionally, multiple bundles can be built, one for each separate component type.
 The following command will generate separate packages for the C, C++, and ODBC drivers, and for the SQL tools::